ludoboulanger/cyclee-app/backend/README.md

 To start the application use : `./gradlew bootRun` in the backend directory.
 This starts an Apache Tomcat server on port `8080`.

+To build the docker image, use : `./gradlew buildDocker` in the backend directory.
+This builds the image and tags it with `cyclee/api:latest`. **Need to create a Cyclee Docker hub account**

 To view a list of tasks that, run `./gradlew tasks`.

 #### Health check